joshembling/laragenie/README.md

 This is a particularly useful CLI bot that can be used to:

 -   Onboard developer's to new projects.
--   Assist both junior and senior developers in understanding the codebase, offering a cost-effective alternative to multiple one-on-one sessions with other developers.
+-   Assist both junior and senior developers in understanding a codebase, offering a cost-effective alternative to multiple one-on-one sessions with other developers.
 -   Provide convenient and readily available support on a daily basis as needed.

+You are not limited to indexing files based in your Laravel project.
+You can use this for monorepo's, or indeed any repo in any language.

+Use Laragenie to index any directories or files of your choosing.
+All you need to do is run this CLI tool from the Laravel directory.
+Simple, right?!

 ## Contents